AstraZeneca CEO says lung cancer drug trial data 'very encouraging' | Health

 AstraZeneca Chief Executive Pascal Soriot said on Friday the company is "very encouraged" by interim data from a key lung cancer drug trial, but he did not explain why the company had not declared results as "clinically meaningful".
 The drugmaker's shares fell by as much as 8% earlier this month after the company released interim data from the late-stage clinical trial called TROPION-Lung01 testing an experimental precision drug called datopotamab deruxtecan.

-Executives on the briefing would not say when final data will be released or at which medical conference.
+In a briefing with analysts, Susan Galbraith, executive vice president of oncology R&D, said the FDA response to the data so far had been "encouraging".
+Executives on the briefing would not say when final data will be released or at which medical conference, or when the company will file for approval for the drug with the U.S. drug regulator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)